-Basements can be closed and sealed to levels of about 1.2 - 1.5 m (4 - 5 ft) above the floor slab with poured concrete designs employing additional reinforcement and special attention to monolithic construction.
+Basements can be closed and sealed to levels of about 1.2 - 1.5 metres (4 - 5 feet) above the floor slab with poured concrete designs employing additional reinforcement and special attention to monolithic construction.
 Beyond this level, the procedure becomes complicated as buoyancy/uplift must be addressed through anchors and/or added wall and slab thickness.